underground-coderr/Patterns-in-Java/README.md

 This repository contains Java code for various patterns that are helpful in building logic.
 The code examples are designed to strengthen problem-solving skills and provide a solid foundation for understanding complex algorithms.

 following below are the outputs of the code for you to look which:
+NOTE: if you facing trouble seeing it carefully watch it in code view

 1) rhombus Pattern: